irmen/Pyro5/docs/source/clientcode.rst

 ===============
 Once you have the location of the Pyro object you want to talk to, you create a Proxy for it.
 Normally you would perhaps create an instance of a class, and invoke methods on that object.
-But with Pyro, your remote method calls on Pyro objects go trough a proxy.
+But with Pyro, your remote method calls on Pyro objects go through a proxy.
 The proxy can be treated as if it was the actual object, so you write normal python code to call the remote methods and deal with the return values, or even exceptions::